 Casual and fixed term (non-permanent) employees are eligible for any adjustment introduced by Fair Work.

-Employees on fixed term contracts including Management are also required to adhere to the fixed term regulation changes as at December 6 2023.
+Employees on fixed term contracts including Management are also required to adhere to the fixed term regulation changes as of December 6 2023.
 Given the impermanent nature of these engagements, casual and fixed term contracts will be reviewed at least annually and if not concluded or extended in accordance with the Fair Work Act 2009, may be eligible for conversion to permanent employment.

-Headway Performance Incentive Bonus
+Headway Performance/Retention Bonus

-Separately to the annual Fair Work CPI adjustment, Headway may at its discretion offer enrolment into a Performance Incentive program and potentially, a performance related bonus payment.
+Separately to the annual Fair Work CPI adjustment, Headway may at its discretion provide a Performance/Retention Bonusand bonus..

-In accordance with the Headway’s Performance Program, the Board will consider annually, a fixed amount or percentage of profit, in consultation with the independent financial audit outcomes or operational priorities, that may be used for this performance related bonus scheme.
+,Tthe Board will consider annually, whether a fixed amount or percentage of the audited surplus, should be used for this performance/retention bonus.
+Matters to be considered – may include but not limited to: overall organisational performance, amount of surplus generated, prevailing market conditions for attracting and retaining skilled staff and any other relevant matters.

-The percentage of surplus (profit) or fixed amount preserved for this purpose is generally limited to no more than $50,000 or 10% of the surplus per annum.
+The percentage of surplus or fixed amount preserved for this purpose is generally limited to no more than $50,000 or 10% of the surplus per annum (which ever is lower) This bonus pool is to be a single pool to be shared with executive staff, if payable, and not a separate pool to that which might be offered to the executive.

-Employees, Management and Executive who are enrolled in the Headway Performance Incentive Program will be assessed in accordance with the Procedure, and based upon assessed outcomes, may receive a nominal payment.
+Employees, Management and Executive who are eligiblefor the Headway Performance/Retention Bonus will be assessed in accordance with the Procedure, and based upon assessed outcomes, may receive a payment.

-Performance outcomes (and associated payments) are generally determined based on 2 factors - 1. the performance of the individual over the course of 12 months against set measures and KPIs, and 2. the performance of the team, department and organisation against the strategic plan.
+Should the board decide that a bonus will be payable an eligible employee’s share of the bonus will be determined by the proportion of that employee’s base salary as a proportion of the sum of the base salaries of all the employees eligible for the bonus payment.

-Payments are generally reserved for employees who achieve ‘occasionally exceeding expectations’ or ‘always exceeding expectations’ outcomes in the annual performance review process.
+7.5 Payments are generally reserved for employees who achieve ‘occasionally exceeding expectations’ or ‘always exceeding expectations’ outcomes in the annual performance review process.

-Payment of performance bonus is discretionary and therefore not payable if;
+A performance/retention bonus is not payable to any employee whose:

-Employment is terminated for any reason
+* employment is terminated; or

-The Employee concludes their contract or is no longer employed at the conclusion of the eligible period
+* employment concludes prior to the end of the eligible period.

+eligible period.

-Performance Program Summary
+Performance/Retention Bonus Summary

-Performance incentives are considered in the Headway Performance Program Procedure.
+Performance/retention bonuses are considered in the Headway Performance Bonus Procedure.
 These terms are provided for the avoidance of doubt and should be read in conjunction with the procedure.

-All eligible staff will participate in an annual planning activity relating to their role, their personal development and their career planning.
+All eligible employees will participate in an annual planning activity relating to their role, their personal development and their career planning.

-The plan will contain performance measures to be achieved in the calendar year.
-Similarly, performance reviews will fall in a cycle according to calendar year, rather than anniversary of service.
+The plan will contain performance measures to be achieved in the financial year.
+Similarly, performance reviews will fall in a cycle according to financial year, rather than anniversary of service.

-On completion of annual review with the employee, Managers will assign outcomes to performance, and this will be tied to the performance incentive scheme.
+On completion of annual review with the employee, Managers will assign outcomes to performance, and this will be tied to the performance/retention bonus scheme.

-Performance bonuses are determined with weighting given to both individual and organisational performance.
+individual and organisational performance.

-Any designated funds for the scheme will be divided amongst those with high performing outcomes, payable as a discretionary bonus for that assessed year.

-This would be paid as a once off bonus, rather than an increase to base hourly rates or salaries.
-This payment does not form part of your guaranteed conditions.

-Staff ‘not meeting expectations’ would be equipped with performance improvement strategies and support, as well as associated training as part of this process.
+Any payments made iunder the schemes are one off bonus payments rather than an increase to base hourly rates or salaries.
+8.5Staff not meeting expectations would dbe equipped with performance improvement strategies and support, as well as associated training as part of this process.

-Staff ‘meeting expectations’, coming to work and doing what they need to do to a satisfactory standard, would be supported in identifying ways to progress in the new calendar year, and provided with support to achieve high performing outcomes.

-Staff ‘occasionally exceeding expectations’ or ‘always exceeding expectations’ would be eligible to participate in the incentive and remuneration activity, with percentage of designated bonus funds paid as determined by the Board and Management.

 Further information

-You can read more about the Performance Incentive Program in the associated procedure.
+You can read more about the Performance/retention bonus Program in the associated procedure.